-27. Policy and Procedures in Respect of a Privacy Audit
+27. Policy and Procedures in Respect of a Security and a Privacy Audit

-OICR's Policy and Procedures in Respect of a Privacy Audit set out the types of privacy audits that are required to be conducted.
+OICR's Policy and Procedures in Respect of a Security and a Privacy Audit set out the types of privacy audits that are required to be conducted.
 At a minimum, the audits required to be conducted include audits to assess compliance with the privacy policies, procedures and practices implemented by OTB, and audits of the agents permitted to access and use personal health information pursuant to the Policy and Procedures for Data Access and Use - Ontario Tumour Bank.

-With respect to each privacy audit that is required to be conducted, the policy and procedures set out the purposes of the privacy audit; the nature and scope of the privacy audit (i.e., document reviews, interviews, site visits, inspections); the agent responsible for conducting the privacy audit; and the frequency with which and the circumstances in which each privacy audit is required to be conducted.
+With respect to each privacy audit that is required to be conducted, the policy and procedures set out the purposes of the privacy audit; the nature and scope of the privacy audit (i.e., document reviews, interviews, site visits, and inspections); the agent responsible for conducting the privacy audit; and the frequency with which and the circumstances in which each privacy audit is required to be conducted.
 In this regard, the policy and procedures set out a privacy audit schedule to be developed and identify the Privacy Officer as the agent responsible for developing the privacy audit schedule.

 For each type of privacy audit that is required to be conducted, the policy and procedures also set out the process to be followed in conducting the audit.
 This includes the criteria that must be considered in selecting the subject matter of the audit and whether or not notification will be provided of the audit, and if so, the nature and content of the notification and to whom the notification must be provided.
-The policy and procedures further discuss the documentation that must be completed, provided, and/or executed in undertaking each privacy audit; the Privacy Officer as the agent responsible for completing, providing, and/or executing the documentation.
+The policy and procedures further discuss the documentation that must be completed, provided, and/or executed in undertaking each privacy audit; the Privacy Officer as the agent responsible for completing, providing, and/or executing the documentation, the Information Governance Committee as the agents to whom the documentation it to be provided and the required content of the documentation.